dreamer/boxtron/README.md

 Some game collections on Steam use "Sierra Classics Launcher" graphical frontend.
 There's no support for graphical version of this launcher - the first game in a collection will be started by default.
-You can select different game to run with `SDOS_SIERRA_GAME` environment variable.
+You can select different game to run with `BOXTRON_SIERRA_GAME` environment variable.

 For example, to start King's Quest 6 from
 [King's Quest Collection](https://store.steampowered.com/app/10100/):

-    SDOS_SIERRA_GAME=6 %command%
+    BOXTRON_SIERRA_GAME=6 %command%

 Check `SierraLauncher.ini` file in game's installation dir to learn which number corresponds to which game.